 In 2013 I left a Google Venture's backed startup to freelance full-time.
 This leap of faith led me to co-found a web design studio, which my partner and I built to a team of 5 people and ran for 4 years.

 Today, I'm a freelancer and independent product creator.
-I enjoy collaborating with founders and internal teams to build the initial versions of their software products, with a strong focus on simplicity and user-friendliness.
+I enjoy collaborating with founders and small teams to build the initial versions of their software products, with a strong focus on simplicity and user-friendliness.

 I have worked with Luke for 3 years.
 He built our web application and has helped us maintain and build upon it.
 I can't say enough good things about him - he is a talented developer who can turn your idea into an end product that works for the consumer and hits your business goals.
 He delivers on time, on budget and helps you think through the best way to get things done.
 Five stars.